luciodale/fork/README.md

 Notice that *Fork* takes only two parameters.
 The first one is a map of config, and the second one is a function that returns your form component.
 Many API helpers are accessible as first argument of the form function that wraps your form component.

 Starting from the config map, `:initial-values` might be provided to make *Fork* aware of any of your prefilled form values.
 Make sure to match the `:name` of your inputs with what you define in the `:initial-values` map to successfully link up the two.
-Do not use keywords for input names, as they are automatically cast to strings, giving you weird values like `":input"`.
-If you don't need to set default values for your fields, you can discard this key.
+You may want to use keywords for input names.
+If you do, remember to set the option `:keywordize-keys` to true.
+If you don't need to set default values for your fields, you can simply discard the key.

 ### Can I go anonymous?